Michelle Glory Graphic Design

-What is sambal?
+What is Sambal ?

 Sambal is a traditional condiment usually found in many indonesian households and restaurants around the country.
 Similar to ketchup, it is a staple detail to every food because of its historical standing with the history of the country's independence.